MANOJCHINI/project.Demo/README.md

 # project.Demo
-It is a simple demo of how git &amp; github works.
+It is a simple demo of how git &amp; github works..